 1402.04 Acceptable Identification of Goods and Services Manual

-The USPTO maintains an ID Manual comprised of a listing of acceptable identifications of goods and services compiled by the Administrator for Trademark Identifications, Classification and Practice in the Office of the Commissioner for Trademarks.
-The Acceptable Identification of Goods and Services Manual contains identifications of goods and services and their classifications that are acceptable in the Office without further inquiry by an examining attorney (provided such identification and classification is supported by the specimens of record).
-The Manual is updated periodically, and the entries in it are more extensive and specific than the Alphabetical List of Goods and Services that is published by WIPO.
-The listing is not exhaustive but is intended to serve as a guide to examining attorneys in acting on applications and to the public in preparing applications.
+The USPTO maintains an ID Manual comprised of a listing of acceptable identifications of goods and services compiled by the Office of the Administrator for Trademark Identification, Classification and Practice.
+Although entries in the ID Manual are acceptable as written, the examining attorney may require an amendment to an otherwise definite identification in certain circumstances.
+See, for example, TMEP §§1401.07 and 1203.02(e)(ii).
+The ID Manual is updated periodically, and the entries in it are more extensive and specific than the Alphabetical List under the Nice Classification that is published by WIPO.
+The listing is not exhaustive, but is intended to serve as a guide to examining attorneys in acting on applications and to the public in preparing applications.

-The Acceptable Identification of Goods and Services Manual can be downloaded free of charge from the USPTO website at http://www.uspto.gov, and it is accessible from within TEAS.
+The ID Manual can be viewed and downloaded free of charge from the USPTO website at http://www.uspto.gov, and it is accessible from within TEAS.